Sulfation: Tyrosine sulfation

 Tyrosine sulfation is a posttranslational modification in which a tyrosine residue of a protein is sulfated by a tyrosylprotein sulfotransferase (TPST) typically in the Golgi apparatus.
 Secreted proteins and extracellular parts of membrane proteins that pass through the Golgi apparatus may be sulfated.
 Sulfation occurs in animals and plants but not in prokaryotes or in yeasts.
 Sulfation sites are tyrosine residues exposed on the surface of the protein typically surrounded by acidic residues.
 The function of sulfation remains uncertain.

 Regulation of tyrosine sulfation

 Very limited evidence suggests that the TPST genes are subject to transcriptional regulation and tyrosine O-sulfate is very stable and cannot be easily degraded by mammalian sulfatases.
 Tyrosine O-sulfation is an irreversible process in vivo.
 An antibody called PSG2 shows high sensitivity and specificity for epitopes containing sulfotyrosine independent of the sequence context.
 New tools are being developed to study TPST's, using synthetic peptides and small molecule screens.

-Seagrasses
+Seagrasses and seaweeds

 Many edible seaweeds are composed on highly sulfated polysaccharides.

 The evolution of several sulfotransferases appears to have facilitated the adaptation of the terrestrial ancestors of seagrasses to a new marine habitat.